 Deletes all Future Dated Service Requests for that Device with the Device Model and sends a ‘Cancellation of Future Dated (DSP) requests because of Device Suspension’ (N41) DCC Alert to each User that sent a Future Dated Service request for that Device.

-Device Suspension has the effect of stopping all communications between Users and the Device, except to take it out of suspension.
+Device Suspension has the effect of stopping all communications between Users and the Device, except to take it out of suspension, to change Device Security Credentials following a change of Responsible Supplier or, for SMETS1 Devices only to request production of a UTRN.

 Unsuspend Device